 All applicants to the Freshman Class must hold a Secondary School Certificate based on twelve (12) years of schooling starting with Grade One awarded by an institute recognized by the University of Balamand, UOB, and the Lebanese Ministry of Education.
-All applicants to the Freshman Class are required to take/pass the TOEFL (or equivalent) and SAT.
-Scores may be sent directly to UOB by specifying the Institution code assigned to the University of Balamand: 2960, on the registration form.
+All applicants to the Freshman Class are required to take/pass the ACT or SAT.
+The scores requested are summarized in "Table 1" below